mesosphere/dcos-commons/frameworks/cassandra/README.md

 **Note:** Nodes are not moved automatically.
 You must perform the following steps manually to move nodes to new systems.
 You canbuild your own automation to perform node replacement automatically according to your own preferences.

-1. Run `dcos cassandra pods replace node-<NUM>` to halt the current instance with id `<NUM>` (if still running) and launch a new instance elsewhere.
+1. Run `dcos beta-cassandra pods replace node-<NUM>` to halt the current instance with id `<NUM>` (if still running) and launch a new instance elsewhere.

 For example, let's say `node-2`'s host system has died and `node-2` needs to be moved.
 ```
-dcos cassandra pods replace node-2
+dcos beta-cassandra pods replace node-2
 ```

 <a name="configuring-multi-data-center-deployments"></a>